YESTERDAY I spent the whole day recycling art, or at least preparing to. There’s an awful lot of it!

 So I’m writing to ask for help.
 Can you give a painting a new home?
+I need the space.
 Could you take delivery of a drawing or two?

 Cutting and Painting